 Sebastian De Line

-Sebastian De Line is a queer, trans artist and scholar of Haudenosaunee-Métis-Cantonese descent who was born in Burnaby, BC, on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh nations.
-He/they hold a BFA in Autonomous Fine Art from the Gerrit Rietveld Academy, an MA in Art Praxis from the Dutch Art Institute and is currently a PhD Candidate in Cultural Studies at Queen’s University (situated on traditional Haudenosaunee and Anishinaabe territory).
-His/their work seeks a non-spectacular form of art that enables an intimacy with the spectator – encompassing drawing, painting, sculptural installation and storytelling.
+Sebastian De Line is a mixed-race (Kanien’kehá:ka and Cantonese descent) queer, trans artist, emerging scholar and curator who was born in Burnaby, BC, on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh nations.
+His/their work seeks a non-spectacular form of art that enables an intimacy in relations while simultaneously capacitating a limitation or impossibility of complete belonging, while folding in dialogues on life interconnected with afterlife.
+These themes are encompassed through a practice of drawing, painting, sculptural installation and storytelling.

 How can a score be a call and tool for decolonization?
 Curated by Candice Hopkins (Tlingit) and Dylan Robinson (Stó:lō), Soundings: An Exhibition in Five Parts features newly commissioned scores and sounds for decolonization by Indigenous artists who attempt to answer this question.read more »